let968/rhino-run/README.md

 # My Comments

+  The purpose of the new features I have added was to give the game an arcade-like feel.
+To give the users something to strive for (be on the top of the leaderboard).

   Web Address: https://rhino-run.letourneau.io

   At the top of files that have either a bug fix, update, and/or new feature, you will see a labelled annotation.
 Searching for the label throughout the page will help guide you through the new code that I have written.